Taycode/Taycode/README.md

 Welcome to my page, I am the guy willing to build amazing stuffs for you if you are ready to pay in millions

-- 🔭 I’m currently working on tools that help with logistics in the haulage world.
+- 🔭 I’m currently working on a digital financial solution with the goal of offering digital financial solutions to the 'unbanked'.
-- 🌱 I’m currently learning how to blow before I leave the teenage age.
+- 🌱 I’m currently learning how to get to build better and more efficient software.
 - 👯 I’m looking to collaborate on tools that would involve using real world data to solve real world problems.
 - 🤔 I’m looking for help with earning millions at a very young age.
 - 💬 Ask me about anything related to Django, would try my best to give you an answer, I am still learning by the way.